Connect your catalog contents to your data and forget manual updating

 How are you going to get low-level formatting in data elements such as product descriptions, making words or phrases bold, italic, etc.?

 Using InCatalog and Xcatalog’s tagged text feature, you enter simple Xtags or InDesign tags in your data to create the desired formatting.

 How are you going to handle the various price formats in your catalog without endless and tedious fiddling as the data changes and your style decisions change?

 Using InCatalog and Xcatalog’s price style feature, you mark each price with the appropriate style (which specifies how to format a price), and change styles globally as needed.
 During data update, the plug-in updates each price, formatting the price contents according to the rules given by its price style.

 Pro vs. non-Pro

-A standard license enables InCatalog / Xcatalog to work with delimited text data “snapshot” files, and, under Mac OS X, with on-line FileMaker Pro (and FileMaker Pro Runtime) databases.
-A Pro license further unlocks the ODBC capabilities of InCatalog / Xcatalog, which can then update documents directly from and to ODBC-accessible databases such as MySQL, PostgreSQL, Oracle, SQL Server, Sybase, Access, etc.
+A standard license enables InCatalog or Xcatalog to work with delimited text data “snapshot” files, and (under Mac OS) on-line with FileMaker Pro (and FileMaker Pro Runtime) databases.
+A Pro license unlocks the ODBC capabilities of InCatalog or Xcatalog, which can then update documents directly from and to ODBC-accessible databases such as MySQL, PostgreSQL, Oracle, SQL Server, Sybase, Access, etc.